Alfex4936/github-actions/README.md

 Testing an action from [@neverendingqs](https://github.com/neverendingqs)

-This action makes a tag in branch whenever we change the package version in package.json
+This action makes a tag whenever we change the package version in package.json

 Result is [here](https://github.com/Alfex4936/github-actions/tree/v0.0.2)